Breaking the Communities: Characterizing community changing users using text mining and graph machine learning on Twitter: Methods

 \subsection{Graph Features}

-With the intention of characterizing topologically the users of the primary election network, we computed the following metrics: Degree of each user in the network (i.e., the number of users that have retweeted a given one), PageRank \cite{page1999pagerank}, betweenness centrality \cite{brandes2001faster}, clustering coefficient \cite{saramaki2007generalizations} and cluster affiliation (the community detected by the Louvain method).
-We used all these metrics as features in the machine learning classification task.
+Given that the analyzed datasets comprise two snapshots of the retweet network separate in time, we need to fully characterize the users in the early networks in order to properly identify those users that change their community.
+With this goal, we computed the following metrics for each user in the network: Degree, Indegree, Outdegree, PageRank \cite{page1999pagerank}, betweenness centrality \cite{brandes2001faster}, clustering coefficient \cite{saramaki2007generalizations} and cluster affiliation (the community detected by the Louvain method).

+As we mentioned earlier, it's important to note that the direction of the edges of the network drastically affects the value of these metrics.
+Consequently, we calculated them with both interpretations.

+All these metrics were used as features in the machine learning classification task and feature importance analysis.